mattbertolini/JXR-Ant/README.md

   </tr>
   <tr>
     <td>bottom</td>
-    <td>The text or HTML to place at the footter of the generated files.</td>
+    <td>The text or HTML to place at the footer of the generated files.</td>
     <td>all</td>
     <td>No.</td>
   <tr>